remnrem/luna-doc/docs/merge/merge.md

-# merge
+# dmerge

-_merge_ is a tool for working with derived metrics from Luna (or other tools that generate individual-level output).
+_dmerge_ is a tool for working with derived metrics from Luna (or other tools that generate individual-level output).
 By adhering to a particular file and folder naming convention, data from diverse pipelines can be easily compiled and checked across multiple individuals.